SergiMP/msc-computer-science-project-2019-20-files-SergiMP/ReadMe.md

-##This application needs MongoDB, RabbitMQ, PostgreSQL and a sendgrid account to work.
+This application was developed to illustrate how small and medium size organizations can use open source tools to improve their data management processes.